WatipasoChirambo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script replace all characters A and c from input to Z and e respectively.

 21. Hiago
-Script removing both c and C from input
+Script removing both c and C from inpuit

+22. esreveR
+script reversing its input